amalto/platform6-ui-components/readme/InputValidation.md

 <Pathline children={JSON.stringify( { name: '@amalto/input-validation', version } )} />
 ```

-Method used on the validate property from an <blockquote>input</blockquote>.
-Those methods should return <blockquote>undefined</blockquote> when validated and string to be display when not validated.
+Method used on the validate property from an <span className='quote'>input</span>.
+Those methods should return <span className='quote'>undefined</span> when validated and string to be display when not validated.

 ### Usage